mikeal/centerless/README.md

 # `centerless`

-Centerless is a realm of pure cryptography resulting from the de-centering of data from its address.
+Centerless is a secure virtual data (memory/storage) realm resulting from the de-centering of data from its address

 * Centerless is not centralized.
 * Centerless is not de-centralized.